tlicata/tl/README.md

 lein-cljsbuild is a dev-dependency that needs to be present on the dyno to compile the clojurescript.
-By default dev-dependencies are not downloaded, so a an environment variables needs to be set to do that.
+By default dev-dependencies are not downloaded, so a an environment variable needs to be set to do that.

     heroku config:add LEIN_DEV=y